agustin-perez/homecaptive/README.md

 # Homecaptive
 Captive portal for my home network.
-It will run over pfSense PHP captive portal service.\It has all embedded, so no images, no stylesheets, only *\*.html* files!
+It will run over pfSense PHP captive portal service.<br\>It has all embedded, so no images, no stylesheets, only *\*.html* files!